 Wrist pain can occur due to several reasons and can be acute or chronic.
 A pain is categorized as chronic when it lasts for more than 3 to 6 months, gradually worsens or reoccurs even after medical treatments.
-Chronic wrist pain can be due to work-related musculoskeletal disorders, overuse injury to muscles, ligaments etc. It can also be a side effect of prolonged use of medications or being in wrong postures for extended periods.
-As per CDC, arthritis and wrong ergonomics are some of the main factors leading to chronic wrist pain.
+Chronic wrist pain can be due to work-related musculoskeletal disorders, overuse injury to muscles, ligaments, etc. It can also be a side effect of prolonged use of medications or being in wrong postures for extended periods.
+As per the CDC, arthritis and wrong ergonomics are some of the main factors leading to chronic wrist pain.
 Continue reading “Chronic Wrist Pain: Guide to Conservative Pain Management”

-Wrist pain is extremely common among athletes, healthcare professionals and anyone who is involved in lifting/carrying of heavy/large objects.
+Wrist pain is extremely common among athletes, healthcare professionals, and anyone who is involved in lifting/carrying of heavy/large objects.
 A small pull here and there, happening over time, can easily damage wrist muscles or ligaments.
-An injury due to overuse of wrist can result in chronic wrist pain.
-On the other hand, a forceful sudden pull is capable of tearing the ligaments or muscles around wrist immediately causing an acute onset of pain.
+An injury due to overuse of the wrist can result in chronic wrist pain.
+On the other hand, a forceful sudden pull is capable of tearing the ligaments or muscles around the wrist immediately causing an acute onset of pain.
 I will discuss how to treat and prevent both acute and chronic wrist pain.
 Continue reading “Exercises to Relieve Acute or Chronic Wrist Pain”